Ride-The-Lightning/RTL/.github/README.md

 * Eclair users, refer to [this](./docs/Eclair-setup.md) page for install instructions.
 * LND users, follow the instructions below

-Lightning Network Daemon(LND) is an implementation of Lightning Network BOLT protocol by [Lightning Labs](https://lightning.engineering/).

 Pre-requisite for running RTL is a functioning and synced LND node.
 If you are a Raspberry Pi or a Linux user, you can follow the famous Stadicus's [guide](https://stadicus.github.io/RaspiBolt/) to setup a Bitcoin + Lighting node.

 RTL is available on the below platforms/services: